kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 Memory safety is an attribute found within various programmming languages with the aim of preventing the developer from introducing certain bugs which strongly relate to memory management (Prossimo, 2022).
 Memory safety issues usually lead to security problems with common vulnerablities being out-of-bounds reads, out-of-bounds writes and use-after-frees (Gaynor, 2019).

-Furthermore, drivers have seen little to no change within the last two decades.
+Furthermore, Linux drivers have seen little to no change within the last two decades.
 Evidence pointing to this can be found in Linux Device Drivers 3, a book written for Linux Kernel 2.6 (Corbet et al, 2005), where its code examples can compile and successfully run on more recent kernel versions with little to no change.
 Further evidence supports this point as even online tutorials from 2014 (Karthik M, 2014) continue to compile and run on recent kernel versions.
-Such examples were built and executed on a small collection of Linux distributions that utilise more recent kernel versions, specifically 4.19.0-17-amd64, 5.15.0-52-generic and 5.15.67-v7l+. *TODO: Make similar reflection for a Windows driver.*
+Such examples were built and executed on a small collection of Linux distributions that utilise more recent kernel versions, specifically 4.19.0-17-amd64, 5.15 .0-52-generic and 5.15.67-v7l+.
 It is therefore clear that device drivers have not evolved in any significant way.
-Code which targets Linux kernel version from over a decade ago continues to run on more recent versions and ... *Windows discussion*
+Code which targets Linux kernel version from over a decade ago continues to run on more recent versions.

 ## Input from Industry
 During the project, prominent or relevant figures within Game Development and Software Engineering were contacted.
 These include Jonathan Blow (developer of Braid, The Witness and the Jai programming language) Dave Plummer (former Microsoft engineer, now entrepeneur, best known for his work in creating Windows Task Manager among other projects), Alex Gaynor (Software Resilience Engineer working on the Rust-For-Linux project),  Miguel Ojeda (Software Engineer working on the Rust-For-Linux project) and Asahi Lina (Software Engineer working on a Linux GPU driver in Rust for the Apple M1).